pypa/setuptools-scm/README.rst

 or in a SCM managed file.

-Additionally ``setuptools_scm`` provides setuptools with a list of files that are managed by the SCM (aka automatically adding all of the scm managed files to the sdist).
+Additionally ``setuptools_scm`` provides setuptools with a list of files that are managed by the SCM (ie. it automatically adds all of the SCM-managed files to the sdist).
 Unwanted files must be excluded by discarding them via ``MANIFEST.in``

 .. image:: https://travis-ci.org/pypa/setuptools_scm.svg?branch=master